 And I’m regularly getting rid of things that don’t.
 Because we are surrounded by clutter in our everyday lives and it’s just impossible to declutter it all in one day and be done with it.

 This, of course, comes down to your individual perception of what ‘clutter’ is.
 For me, clutter is anything and everything that doesn’t add value to my life or doesn’t make me happy – so I don’t limit it to material items only.
 You can have clutter everywhere; from your closet to kitchen to to-do list to relationships.

-When it comes to traveling, I have the same minimalist mindset – traveling with as less stuff as possible.
+When it comes to travelling, I have the same minimalist mindset – travelling with as less stuff as possible.
 Minimalist travel is not really about owning less but the mentality of realizing the difference between wanting things and needing things.
 I have to be honest, sometimes for us – girls, it’s really tough – especially if we’re going on a beach holiday.
 But it’s do-able, trust me.